 In this day and age, there’s nothing quite as important as saving money and caring for the environment.
 This is one of the main reasons why so many business owners are choosing not to invest their cash into newer equipment and accessories, in favour of purchasing goods that are in a used condition.
-Used equipment financing may be a a competitive solution to those hoping to save money, whilst doing their bit for the environment.
+Used equipment financing can offer a great solution to those hoping to save money, whilst doing their bit for the environment.

 Whether it’s a vehicle, an office desk, or gym equipment – if an item could be deemed used or second hand in nature, then it will constitute as used equipment.
 Although many people consider these types of accessories to be inferior in quality when compared to new ones; the reality is that most suppliers will quality control any goods that they provide.

-Used equipment loans may be taken out by anyone, whether they are doing so for personal or professional purposes.
-Any piece of equipment that is still deemed to be functional may be purchased under one of these types of agreements.
-Some solutions are more common than others, for example the purchase of vehicles (specifically plant and industrial grade).
+Equipment loans can be used to purchase used equipment that will be no more than 8 years old at the end of the term.
+Therefore, if the term of your loan is 5 years, the equipment cannot be any older than 3 years.
+Equipment that is still deemed to be functional may be purchased under one of these types of agreements.
+Some solutions are more popular than others, for example the purchase of vehicles (specifically plant and industrial grade).

-There are options to take out used tractor financing for construction, demolition and agricultural purposes, as well as general used heavy equipment financing solutions that can be used to cater to any form of machinery.
-There are even instances where used construction-mining equipment financing may come into play, in fact hundreds of prospecting companies rely on these features to be able to cover the costs of their tools and resources every year.
+There are options to take out financing for a used tractor for construction, demolition and agricultural purposes, as well as general used heavy equipment financing solutions that can be used to cater to any form of machinery.
+There are even instances where used construction-mining equipment financing can come into play, in fact many of prospecting companies rely on these features to be able to cover the costs of their tools and resources every year.

 Consider a tractor for example – a vehicle that can often carry a cost worth tens of thousands of dollars in Australia.
 When buying second hand, these vehicles can often be bought at a fraction of the cost when compared to brand new.
 In exchange for a few bumps and scratches, a business owner could still save themselves a large amount of money – and as a result, reduce the amount that they have to borrow from a lender.